Rajkhandor/ScientificCalc/README.md

     A Calculator with all the basic scientific functions.
 	The application is not completely tested .
 You may encounter some bugs.
 	It's precision is upto 10 decimal places (Expressions in negative powers of ten are not included in this).
-	In order to report bugs or for any queries report to khandorraj@gmail.com .